unyt-org/uix/docs/manual/04 Components.md

 For some use cases, it may be useful to access all attributes and the children set in JSX when creating an anonymous component.

 The `blankTemplate` function allows you to create an element with complete control over attributes and children.
-In contrast to `template`, children defined in JSX are not automatically appended to the root element of the template, and HTML Attributes defined in JSX are also not automatically set for the root element.
+Unlike `template`, children defined in JSX are not automatically appended to the root element of the template, and HTML attributes defined in JSX are not automatically set for the root element.

 All attributes and the children are available in the props argument of the generator function.
 ```tsx